Wisteria arch at La Concepcion Botanical Gardens

 In the pools the water lilies are flowering and the magnificent wrought iron pergola alongside the Loring mansion is enveloped in blue Wisteria.

-In the middle section of the park a stream has been diverted into a series of pools and streams that cascade down the hill in a natural defile planted with monstera deliciosa, strelitzia, small palms and other plants normally found on a sun dappled jungle floor.
+In the middle section of the park, a stream has been diverted into a series of pools and streams that cascade down the hill in a natural defile planted with monstera deliciosa, strelitzia, small palms and other plants generally found on a sun-dappled jungle floor.
 The result is a lush green panorama with occasional bursts of vivid reds and oranges.
 Rising through them are various species of ficus, many with intricately columned and twisted trunks and exposed roots providing a striking architectural framework.

 Slightly lower than the cactus garden are the formal gardens.
-A Roman style circular pergola stands at one end of a long pool with stately, slender Cyprus trees providing an avenue of view over the whole of Malaga city.
-The hillside below is ablaze with bougainvillea and the banks are covered with fragrant blue rosemary and other herbs.
+A Roman-style circular pergola stands at one end of a long pool with stately, slender Cyprus trees providing an avenue of view over the whole of Malaga city.
+The hillside below is ablaze with bougainvillaea and the banks are covered with fragrant blue rosemary and other herbs.

 The eastern end of the park is a complete contrast.
-This area was originally the orchard supplying the estate and there are still orange, lemon and pomegranate trees, some nearly 200 years old and still flowering and fruiting.
+This area was originally the orchard supplying the estate and there are orange, lemon and pomegranate trees, some nearly 200 years old, still flowering and fruiting.

 The remainder of this part is devoted to trees from all over the world.
-A tall, exotic Erythrina crista-galli from Uruguay has an umbrella shaped crown covered in orange flowers similar to a lily.
-The first flowers actually appear before the leaves to attract the first of the new season’s insects.
+A tall, exotic Erythrina crista-galli from Uruguay has an umbrella-shaped crown covered in orange flowers similar to a lily.
+The flowers appear before the leaves to attract the first of the new season’s insects.
 Normally conservative explorers, seeing this tree for the first time, called it the Cockspur Coral Tree in a rare burst of poetic exuberance.

-Nearby is an equally exotic Bauhinia from the Chinese Himalayas with huge pink flowers similar to an hibiscus but much more delicate and with a very pale green leaf.
+Nearby is an equally exotic Bauhinia from the Chinese Himalayas with large pink flowers similar to a hibiscus but much more delicate and with a very pale green leaf.
 Not for nothing is it known as the Orchid Tree.